bird-mtn-dev/ebitengine-tiled/README.md

     // Call Update on the Tilemap during the ebitengine Update loop Tilemap.Update()

-    // Call Draw on the Tileap during the ebitegine Draw loop Tilemap.Draw(worldScreen)
+    // Call Draw on the Tilemap during the ebitegine Draw loop to draw all the layers in the tilemap Tilemap.Draw(worldScreen)

+    // This loop will draw all the Object Groups in the Tilemap. for idx := range Tilemap.ObjectGroups {
+        Tilemap.ObjectGroups[idx].Draw(worldScreen)
+    }

+    // You can draw a specific Layer by calling Tilemap.GetLayerByName("layer1").Draw(worldScreen)

+    // You can draw a specific Object Group by calling Tilemap.GetObjectGroupByName("ojbect group 1").Draw(worldScreen)
 ```